 4. Modulation of the ITF by external ocean forcing

 Lee et al. (2015) suggests that a stronger than normal ITF has been transferring heat from the Pacific to the South Indian Ocean, helping to account for strong upper ocean heat content growth in that basin since 2003, compared to stasis in Pacific heat content over the same time.
-The relatively rapid intraseasonal variability (e.g. Madden Julian Oscillation, MJO) affects the evolution and predictability of seasonal signals.
-The MJO is a key phenomenon that spans and links both the areas in the Indian and Pacific Oceans and has a significant impact on the regions climate.
-Having a dominant time period near 50 days, and imbedded in the seasonally migrating inter-tropical convergence zones, the MJO is suggested to play a role in the initiation and evolution of ENSO and IOD events (McPhaden et al., 2006), modulation of the Indonesian Throughflow (Sprintall et al, 2009), and partly accounts for the dry break events within the monsoons (Wheeler and McBride 2005).
-At present, coupled models do not capture this variability very realistically (Lin et al. 2006).
-Recognition of the importance of the MJO for both numerical weather prediction (Hendon et al, 1999) and seasonal climate forecasting is driving a demand for comprehensive process studies of the ITF –observation and high-resolution modeling- which resolve these phenomena and increased process understanding to improve model simulation of this phenomena.
+The relatively rapid intraseasonal variability (e.g. Madden Julian Oscillation (MJO)) affects the evolution and predictability of seasonal signals.
+The MJO is a key phenomenon that spans and links both the areas in the Indian and Pacific Oceans and has a significant impact on the region’s climate.
+Having a dominant time period near 50 days, and imbedded in the seasonally migrating inter-tropical convergence zones, the MJO is suggested to play a role in the initiation and evolution of ENSO and IOD events (McPhaden et al., 2006), modulation of the ITF (Sprintall et al, 2009), and partly accounts for the dry break events within the monsoons (Wheeler and McBride 2005).
+At present, coupled models do not capture this variability realistically (Lin et al. 2006).
+Recognition of the importance of the MJO for both numerical weather prediction (Hendon et al, 1999) and seasonal climate forecasting is driving a demand for comprehensive process studies of the ITF –observation and high-resolution modelling- which resolve these phenomena and increased process understanding to improve model simulation of this phenomena.
 Our comprehensive observational data set and high resolution models will be used to investigate the modulation of the ITF by these external forces, this will provide a more thorough understanding of the connections amongst the Indian, Pacific Oceans and the Indonesian Seas.

 Cuypers, Y. S. Pous, S. Wijffels, J. Sprintall, A. Atmadipoera, G. Madec and R. Molcard, 2013.
 A thermohaline circulation in the Timor basin associated with high values of the vertical eddy.
 J. Phys.
 Oceanogr, under revision.